This is an official version.

 (f) prescribe, subject to the approval of the minister, the days and hours during which liquor stores are to be open for business and liquor may be sold at liquor agencies, prescribe those days and hours in respect of the whole or part of a year, a specified time or a specified occasion, and prescribe different days and hours for different liquor stores and different liquor agencies in the province;

-(h) acquire, by deed, grant, lease or in other ways, land, a building or other property whether real or personal required for the operation of this Act or the Liquor Control Act ;
+(h) acquire, by deed, grant, lease or in other ways, land, a building or other property whether real or personal required for the operation of this Act, the Liquor Control Act or the Cannabis Control Act ;

-(i) buy or lease all plant and equipment it may consider necessary and useful in carrying into effect the objects and purposes of this Act or the Liquor Control Act ;
+(i) buy or lease all plant and equipment it may consider necessary and useful in carrying into effect the objects and purposes of this Act, the Liquor Control Act or the Cannabis Control Act ;

 (j) employ the casual labour that may be required and engage the services of experts and persons engaged in the practice of a profession, where considered expedient;